Back to all articles

 Do annual subscriptions count toward the monthly cap?

 Cancel by lowest marginal value, not by panic.
 The cap forces a tradeoff: if you want to add a new subscription that pushes you over, something else has to leave.
-Rank what you have by how much you'd actually miss it and cut from the bottom — the cap is a forcing function, not a fire alarm.
+Rank what you have by how much you would actually miss it and cut from the bottom — the cap is a forcing function, not a fire alarm.

 S